FernleafSystems/Shield-Security-for-WordPress/readme.txt

 = 4.9.6 Point Release =
 *Released: 4th August, 2015*

-* **(v.6)**  FIXED:         Infinite redirect loop logic prevents redirect for rejected comment SPAM that's posted in bulk resulting in email notifications for spam comments.
+* **(v.6)**  FIXED:         Infinite redirect loop logic prevents redirect for rejected comment SPAM that's posted in bulk.
+This results in email notifications for spam comments.

 = 4.9 Series =
 *Released: 7th July, 2015*

-* **(v.6)**  FIXED:         Infinite redirect loop logic prevents redirect for rejected comment SPAM that's posted in bulk resulting in email notifications for spam comments.
+* **(v.6)**  FIXED:         Infinite redirect loop logic prevents redirect for rejected comment SPAM that's posted in bulk.
+This results in email notifications for spam comments.
 * **(v.5)**  ADDED:         The plugin will load itself first before all other plugins
 * **(v.5)**  FIXED:         No longer using parse_url() to determine the request URL as it's too inconsistent and unreliable.
 * **(v.4)**  FIX:           Audit Trail Viewer display issue with non-escaped HTML (Thanks Chris!)